-- bill Medi-Cal for unauthorized or unperformed services,
+- billing Medi-Cal for unauthorized or unperformed services,

-- bill Medi-Cal for unnecessary drugs or supplies, or
+- billing Medi-Cal for unnecessary drugs or supplies, or

-- allow uncertified assistants to treat patients, billing Medi-Cal as if a doctor was treating the patient,
+- allowing uncertified assistants to treat patients but billing Medi-Cal as if a doctor was treating the patient.

 7.5.
 Penal Code 401 PC aiding a suicide

-As with nursing home abuse, caregivers at nursing homes are often unfairly charged with this crime when something goes wrong with an elderly patient–and relatives are looking for someone to blame.
+As with nursing home abuse, caregivers at nursing homes are often unfairly charged with this crime when something goes wrong with an elderly patient.
+Relatives may be looking for someone to blame.